vnimbal1/RecipeBook/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.2.

+Welcome to Recipe Book.

+Designed and created a recipe book which contains different recipes.

+Functionality to add the ingredients of recipe in shopping cart.

+Also facilitated storing and fetching of recipes in Firebase databse.

+Applied concepts of angular2 like Components, Services, Dependency Injection, Observables, Directives, Routing, Lazy Loading.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.